tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 # What's in a name?

-The biggest problem of explaining the meaning of IoC is that nowdays it's used everywhere and considered 'obvious' by many.
-However, there was time when a huge mind shift was required for this new style of application design to be widely adopted.
+The biggest problem of explaining the meaning of IoC is that nowadays it's used everywhere and considered 'obvious' by many, because it lies in the foundation of nearly every framework popular these days.
+In fact, it was this principle that enabled the notion of a 'framework' itself.

 Back in the 80's, the most popular style of application design was *structured design*.
 Structured design is a top-down approach: you start with the `main`